Act Governing Food Safety and Sanitation

 Article 55

-Unless otherwise prescribed, the punishment prescribed in this Act shall be imposed by the municipal or county/city competent authority.
+Unless otherwise prescribed, the punishment prescribed in this Act shall be imposed by the municipal or county (city) competent authority.
 The central competent authority may impose the punishment when necessary.
-However, upon the confirmation for the order of termination of business by the municipal or county/city competent authority, such order will be transferred to the industrial and business competent authority or other industry competent authority to revoke all or part of the items listed in the company registration, business registration or factory registration.
+However, upon the confirmation of the order of termination of business by the municipal or county (city) competent authority, such order will be transferred to the industrial and business competent authority or other industry competent authority to revoke all or part of the items listed in the company registration, business registration or factory registration.

 Article 55-1

-The determining standards of the number of administrative penalty made in violation of this Act shall be prescribed by the central competent authority.
+The determining standards of the number of administrative penalties made in violation of this Act shall be prescribed by the central competent authority.

 Article 56

-Should food businesses violate Subparagraph 3, 7, or 10 of Paragraph 1 of Article 15 or Paragraph 1 of Article 16 and result in harms to consumers, they shall bear the responsibilities for compensation.
-But if food businesses prove the harms are not caused by their manufacturing, processing, preparation, packing, shipment, storage, sales, import and export or have paid attention to preventing from the harms, they shall be exempted from the responsibilities.
+Should food business operators violate Subparagraph 3, 7, or 10 of Paragraph 1 of Article 15 or Paragraph 1 of Article 16 and result in harm to consumers, they shall bear the responsibilities for compensation.
+But if food business operators prove the harm is not caused by their manufacturing, processing, preparation, packaging, transportation, storage, sales, import, and export or have exercised due care to prevent such harm, they shall be exempted from the responsibilities.

 Consumers may claim a certain amount of monetary compensation, and may file for consumer litigation in accordance with the provisions specified from Article 47 to Article 55 of the Consumer Protection Law even without suffering property damage.